Citolab/sortboard/README.md

 Sortboard is an application that used the <a href="https://en.wikipedia.org/wiki/Q_methodology">Q Methodology</a>.

-This application in created to use in primary education.
+This application is created for primary education.
 There is also an application created for secondary/higher education which can be found <a href="https://github.com/Citolab/qsort">here</a>

 <a href="https://www.cito.nl/kennis-en-innovatie/prototypes/projecten/sortboard">Click here</a> for more information (Dutch only).